william0701/ceNet-Omnibus/README.md

 #### 4.1 Choose Layout

 We provide seven layouts for you to choose.
+Including: *Circle*, *Random*, *Grid*, Concentric, *Breadth First* and *Cose*.

-Including: Circle Random Grid Concentric Breadth first Cose, it should be noted that the layout network needs to be constructed in the third step before selecting the layout.
+> NOTE:  The network needs to be constructed in the third step before selecting the layout.

 #### 4.2 Change Gene Name

 You can choose to change the name tag of the network node.
-The optional entry is the geneinfo information you provided.
+The optional entry is the gene information you provided in section 1.3.

 #### 4.3 Choose Node Color

 First select the grouping information you are interested in.
 After the selection, the group names of the nodes under the grouping condition will appear.
-You can change the color of each group of nodes at will.
+You can change the color of each group of nodes as will.
 By default, it changes the color of all nodes.

 #### 4.4 Choose Node Shape

 Same as the previous step, you can change the shape of each node.
-We provide eight different shapes, such as Exlipse, Star ..
+We provide eight different shapes, such as Exlipse, Star.

 #### 4.5 Select node